 Enterprise Music Scotland is committed to making quality New Music accessible throughout Scotland.
 EMS centrally commissions a new work annually in collaboration with the Residency Project and also works closely with member promoters to assist with commissioning, touring of new works and promotional activity.

-These commissions have been kindly supported by the PRS for Music Foundation.
+The commission of these new works by Stuart MacRae has been kindly supported by the PRS for Music Foundation.

 ‘Nocturnal’ is a new collaborative work commissioned by Enterprise Music Scotland and created and performed by High Heels and Horse Hair and lighting designer Kai Fischer, as part of our Residency Project.
 The centre-piece of the performance is a new work by Judith Weir - 'Night' - written especially for the project.